 Christmas

-Christmas and Pastoral are the two most important dates on which to honor your Pastor.
+Christmas and Pastoral appreciation month in Oct. are the two most important dates on which to honor your Pastor.
 A gift and card presented at the Christmas Eve Service or on the Sunday preceding Christmas is recommended.

 What to Give

 Check with your Pastor’s spouse or a close friend.
-Cash is always appropriate, which can then be used by the Pastor at a store of his/her choosing for something s/he would like Just be sure that what you give is personal and really wanted, not something you think s/he would like or something to ultimately benefit the church!
+Cash is always appropriate, which can then be used by the Pastor at a store of his/her choosing for something s/he would like or special trip.
+Just be sure that what you give is personal and really wanted, not something you think s/he would like or something to ultimately benefit the church!

 BCC Board of Directors Training